RetroDECK/ES-DE/THEMES-DEV.md

 </theme>
 ```

 Note that properties can get merged.
 In the above example the `<color>` tag from `fonts.xml` got overwritten by the equivalent tag in `snes/theme.xml`.
 This happens because that tag was effectively declared after the first `<color>` tag.
-Also be aware that the included file still needed the `<formatVersion>` tag.
+Be aware that the included file also needs the `<formatVersion>` tag.

 ### Theming multiple views simultaneously